sassoftware/viya4-monitoring-kubernetes/monitoring/samples/tls/README.md

 ```

 Edit `$USER_DIR/monitoring/user-values-prom-operator.yaml` and replace
 any hostnames with the real values.
+Specifically, replace
+`host.cluster.example.com` with the name of the ingress node (many times
+this is the cluster master node, but environments vary).

 Any other desired customizations to the YAML should be completed at this
 time as well.